 In an ideal world of direct connections and flexible security policies, the story would end here, but since there are many customers behind corporate firewalls/proxies where only http and https traffic is allowed (so, port 80 and/or 443) and system/network administrators do not want or are not allowed to add exceptions, we also support that and our applications try to find a working transport even in those situations (detect proxy settings, use wininet, create a tunnel, make use of the wildcard dns - helps with some proxies, etc.).

 Situations where such filtering is involved can suffer from additional delays due to transport timeouts in the connection establishment process.
 ISL Online products always (well, unless you force a certain transport type through registry or command line) try direct connection using port 7615 and if that fails, they try ports 80 and 443 with various proxy methods.
 Each transport type has a timeout of 20 seconds and on windows we try 8 transport types, so if it is the last one that gets through, this means almost 3 minute delay.
 If a customer complains about long delays, the best thing to do is connect to the problematic computer and click find best transport in our utility connection tester.
 It will show you a list of successful transports along with the average transfer rate, delays etc. These results will allow you to force the best transport.
 Both you and your customer will appreciate the reduced connection delay.

-If you need help when dealing with ISL Online products in proxy environments you can contact ISL Online team over the telephone, via e-mail or through our live chat (simply go to www.islonline.com and click the Chat Live button in the top-right corner of the page).
+If you need help when dealing with ISL Online products in proxy environments you can contact ISL Online team over the telephone, via e-mail or through our live chat (simply go to www.islonline.com and click the Live Chat button in the bottom-right corner of the page).